 The Consortia will use a place-based strategy during the planning period.
 The geographic distribution of funding is predicated somewhat on the nature of the activity to be funded.
-The AAP directs investment geographically to an area benefit neighborhood.
+The Annual Action Plan directs investment geographically to an area benefit neighborhood.
 The area benefit category is the most commonly used national objective for activities that benefit a residential neighborhood.
-An area benefit activity is one that benefits all residents in a particular service area, where at least 51% of the residents are low- and moderate-income persons.
+An area benefit activity is one that benefits all residents in a particular area, where at least 51% of the residents are low- and moderate-income persons.
 Public infrastructure improvements are an area benefit activity when they are located within a predominately low- and moderate-income service area.

 The Consortia will program HOME funding to provide a Residential Rehabilitation Program to qualifying homeowners to address health, safety, code issues and necessary repairs.
-This programming is anticipated to continue in the fifth year of the five-year planning period, subject to funding availability.
+This programming will continue in years 4 through 5 based on funding availability.